-A breach of the requirement to keep separate is an administrative offence and is punishable by a fine, as is the non-use of a waste container.
-For further information, see The Communication M34 of the National Waste Working Group (LAGA) - Enforcement Notes on the Industrial Waste Ordinance: https://www.laga-online.de/documents/m34_vollzugshinweise_gewabfv_endfassung_11022019_inh-red_aenderung_1554388381.pdf The disposal of hazardous waste i.e. waste which poses a risk to health and/or the environment according to defined hazard characteristics is subject to proof for owners, producers, collectors, carriers and disposal companies on the basis of the Circular Economy Act and the Proof Ordinance.
-For owners, producers, collectors, carriers and disposal companies of hazardous waste, and Disposal companies handling and storing waste, as well as Disposal of non-hazardous waste there is also a registration requirement.
-Further explanations on the detection procedure and on the keeping of registers as well as on exceptions, restrictions are explained in the "Enforcement aids for the waste detection procedure".
-Enforcement aids for the waste detection procedure - M 27 http://www.laga-online.de/servlet/is/23874/M27_2030909.pdf?command=downloadContent&filename=M27_2030909.pdf
+A violation of the separation requirement constitutes an administrative offence and is punishable by a fine, as is the non-use of a waste container.
+The disposal of hazardous waste i.e. waste that poses a risk to health and/or the environment according to defined hazard characteristics is subject to proof on the basis of the Circular Economy Act and the Verification Ordinance for owners, producers, collectors, carriers and disposal companies. for owners, producers, collectors, carriers and disposers of hazardous waste and waste disposal companies that treat and store waste, and Disposal company of non-hazardous waste there is also an obligation to register.
+Further explanations on the verification procedure and the keeping of the register as well as on exceptions and limitations are explained in the "Enforcement aids to the waste law verification procedure".

-Ordinance on the Management of Municipal Industrial Waste and Certain Construction and Demolition Waste (Commercial Waste Ordinance) https://www.gesetze-im-internet.de/gewabfv_2017 Statutes of the relevant public-law disposal agencies
+Ordinance on the Management of Commercial Municipal Waste and Certain Construction and Demolition Waste (Commercial Waste Ordinance) https://www.gesetze-im-internet.de/gewabfv_2017 Statutes of the respective responsible public waste disposal authorities

 Responsible for the content

-Ministry of Agriculture, Environment and Rural Development (MLUL) of the State of Brandenburg, Division 5
+Ministry of Agriculture, Environment and Rural Development (MLUL) of the State of Brandenburg, Department 5

 Last update or date of publication